 What is tuberculosis?

-Tuberculosis, or TB, is primarily an airborne disease caused by the bacteria, M. tuberculosis.
-The bacteria are spread through the air and usually infect the lungs, but can also infect other parts of the body as well.
+TB is caused by the bacterium Mycobacterium tuberculosis.
+The germs are spread through the air and usually infect the lungs, but can also infect other parts of the body.
+Although TB is infectious, it does not spread easily.
+You usually have to spend a lot of time in contact with someone who is contagious in order to catch it.

-TB can be spread when a person with active pulmonary TB disease coughs, sneezes, talks, sings or laughs.
+TB can be spread when a person with active TB disease releases germs into the air through coughing, sneezing, talking, singing, or even laughing.
 Only people with an active pulmonary infection are contagious.
 Most people who breathe in TB bacteria are able to fight the bacteria and stop it from growing.
 The bacterium becomes inactive in these individuals, and is referred to as a latent TB infection.
-Approximately 10% of the US population has latent infection.
+Approximately 10 percent of the US population has latent infection.

 Although the bacteria are inactive, they still remain alive in the body, and can become active later.
 Some people can have a latent TB infection for a lifetime, without it ever becoming active and developing into TB disease.
-However, TB can become active if the immune system becomes weakened and cannot stop them from growing.
-This is when the latent TB infection becomes a TB disease.
+However, TB can become active if the immune system becomes weakened and cannot stop the bacteria from growing.
+This is when the latent TB infection becomes TB disease.

-Those with TB disease, however, can exhibit any of the following symptoms:
+Those with TB disease can show any of the following symptoms:

 - Bad cough (lasting longer than 2 weeks)